Thought Leadership

 Onilude also pays tribute to the global advisors who have helped build and evolve the Women in Marketing community.
 Advisors including Carolina Pinheiro, Co-Founder and CEO of Inbrax, Chile, Alice Yu Yuebo Partnership and Industry Marketing at NCS Group, Gabriela Lungu, Founder of Wings Creative Leadership Lab, Henry Windridge, Director Media and Content EEMEA at Mastercard and Patrícia Weiss, Chairwoman of the Branded Content Marketing Association (BCMA), South America.

-While in the UK marketing leaders such as Daryl Fielding, Tamara Gillan, Debbie Ellison, Lisa Lugo and Beth Gordon have all made a tangible and positive impact on the Women in Marketing Community.
+While in the UK marketing leaders such as Daryl Fielding, Tamara Gillan, Debbie Ellison, Lisa Lugo and Beth Gordon have all made tangible contributions to the awards by fronting and hosting our awards celebration evening.

 A movement for everyone